HCABurns/CodinGame-Solutions/Created Contributions/Pandora's Bridges/README.md

 # <b>Tests</b>

 Tests holds all the connections and coordinates that will be plotted.
 Each function has it's own pair of coordinates and connections.

+# 3D Coordinates Generator

+Tool used to generate a set amount of 3D coordinates in user defined ranges.